Department of Justice (Western Australia): Solicitor General

-The principal legal adviser to the Attorney General is the Solicitor-General who is described as the second law officer of the State.
-The Office of the Solicitor General was created with the Solicitor General Act (1969).
+The principal legal adviser to the Attorney General is the Solicitor-General, who is described as the second law officer of the State.
+The Office of the Solicitor-General was created with the Solicitor General Act (1969).

-While the Attorney General is a political appointment, the Solicitor General is an independent position.
-The Attorney General may delegate functions to the Solicitor General.
+While the Attorney General is an elected Member of Parliament, the Solicitor-General is an independent position, and a civil servant.
+The Attorney General may delegate functions to the Solicitor-General.

 On 10 October 2018, Joshua Thomson SC was appointed Solicitor General for a term of 5 years.
 He replaced Peter Quinlan SC, who was appointed Chief Justice of Western Australia.